10 min read

 Deploying your app in both markets is an easy way to make your app successful and get the best of both worlds—more users and more users who make purchases.

-By developing and releasing your app for both markets, you increase your exposure.
+It makes sense that releasing your app for both platforms will increase your exposure.

 While these cons probably won’t affect your development process too much, you should be prepared for the extra costs as well as different development processes they involve.

 Android is, by far, the cheapest option when it comes to developing an app.

 Since the Java programming language is used for other things besides Android development, it’s much easier to find a skilled and affordable Java developer.

 Developers for apps can be found all across the world, varying wildly in cost.

 Eastern Europe or Asia is a great option if you’re looking for cheap development, but just keep in mind that you get what you pay for much of the time.

 Putting an app on the Google Play Store is also extremely cheap.
 When you deploy your first app in the store, you’ll pay a one-time fee of $25.